 • Remote transforms using webhooks: When using remote transforms, Flow calls an HTTP(S) endpoint for each document of the source collection.
 However, you must test, deploy, and monitor the code that handles your webhook.

 Each platform offers different pricing models that cater to varied requirements.
-Here’s a brief overview of the pricing models:
+Here's a breakdown of the latest pricing models for Airbyte, Stitch, and Estuary Flow:

 Airbyte Pricing